-Suspended ceilings, otherwise known as drop ceilings hang on a grid system which is suspended below the main ceiling.
-The grid is made of aluminium and the ceiling panels consist of gypsum ceiling tiles which are 1200mm x 600mm or 600mm x 600mm and 9mm or 12mm thick.
+Suspended ceilings, otherwise known as drop ceilings hang on a grid system suspended below the main ceiling.
+The grid is made of aluminium.
+The ceiling panels consist of gypsum covered in white vinyl.
+Sizes available are 1200mm x 600mm, 600mm x 600mm and 9mm or 12mm thick.
 They are an ideal choice for offices and warehouses especially when finishing off a concrete ceiling.
 They provide a cost effective way to hide any wiring and fixtures below the concrete slab.
-The suspended ceiling allows for easy access to the wiring, plumbing and other fixtures in the roof.
+The suspended option allows for easy access to the wiring, plumbing and other fixtures in the roof.
 Imagine a leak in the overhead plumbing of the roof.
-A suspended ceiling could be the difference between a costly repair and a minor inconvenience.
+A lay in ceiling could be the difference between a costly repair and a minor inconvenience.
 And they provide more sound proof than rhinoboard ceilings.

 Suspended ceilings tiles

 Suspended ceilings are easier to install than drywall partitioning.
 Most handy men can quite easily install a suspended ceiling.
 The installation of suspended ceiling varies depending on type you choose.
 But most systems start with an L shaped perimeter bracket secured to the walls.
-From here, runners are installed across the room every 1200mm.
-The ends of the runners rest on the perimeter brackets and are secured to the roof with wires.
-Cross Tees are installed every 600mm on the runners.
-This forms the grid that’s needed to support the ceiling panels.
+Main tees and cross tees make up the ceiling grid after which the tiles are laid into.